This page discusses the basic features and functionality of process models and the Process Modeler.

 The last user who saved/published the process model is always the designer of the process model.

 See Editing Object Security to modify a process model's security.
 You can also access and edit process model security through the Process Modeler by clicking File > Security.
+If the process model is started by a record action, you can also edit its security in the record type.

 The following table outlines the actions that can be completed for each permission level in a process model's security role map: